mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

         print("RMS Noise from standard deviation: ", measured_noise)

-Figure 11 shows a general setup for testing ADC noise and filter response.
+Figure :ref:`hwsetup` shows a general setup for testing ADC noise and filter response.
 (Exact connections are detailed in the references.)
 The ADALM2000 from the previous spectrum analysis is repurposed as an arbitrary signal generator.
 A Raspberry Pi 4 running a kernel with AD7124 device driver support acts as a simple bridge between the AD7124 and a host computer.
 There are many ways to connect a host computer to an ADC, but the advantage to this approach is that it uses the industry-standard Industrial Input-Output (IIO) framework, which has a well-established software API (including Python bindings).
 Application code can run locally (on the Pi) or on a remote machine via network, serial, or USB connection.
 Furthermore, the pyadi-iio abstraction layer takes care of much of the boilerplate setup required for interfacing with IIO devices, further simplifying the software interface.

 .. figure:: full_setup_overview.png

-   **Figure 11.
-ADC noise and filter measurement setup**
+   ADC noise and filter measurement setup :label:`hwsetup`

 With communication to the AD7124-8 established, an extremely simple, yet extremely useful test can be performed: measuring input noise directly.
 Simply shorting the input to an ADC and looking at the resulting distribution of ADC codes is a valuable (arguably essential) step in validating a signal chain design.
 One subtlety about the configuration as set by the rpi-ad7124-8-all-diff-cs0-int25 overlay is that the input range is unipolar, so only positive values are valid.
 (It is still differential, meaning, the measurement is taken BETWEEN adjacent inputs.)
 This means that a converter with perfect offset will produce a “half historgram” output, with half of the values equal to zero (because that’s the lowest valid output value), and half of the values slightly above zero.
 The solution is to apply a very small input voltage that overcomes the offset, but does not add significant noise.
-Build the circuit shown in Figure 12, which will impose a 1.25mV signal across the input (far larger than the 15µV uncalibrated offset of the AD7124-8.)
+Build the circuit shown in Figure :ref:`ad7124bias` , which will impose a 1.25mV signal across the input (far larger than the 15µV uncalibrated offset of the AD7124-8.)

 .. figure:: ad7124_noise_circuit.png
+   :scale: 50 %

-   **Figure 12.
-Offset Circuit**
+   Offset Circuit
+   :label:`ad7124bias`

 .. code-block:: python